jonspalmer/view_component-storybook/docs/guide/parameters.md

 # Parameters

 Configure Storybook addons with `parameters`.
 Global parameters are defined in `.storybook/preview.js` - this is how the Storybook Rails [application url](/configuration.html#application-url).
-Parameteters specified at the Stories and Story level are merged in that order.
+Parameters specified at the Stories and Story level are merged in that order.
 For example disable the a11y addon for all stories and enable it for one:

 ```ruby